jeffrey-allan-brown/urchin/README.md

 Engine                              | Node.js
 Primary Functions                   | Javascript
 Build and Deployment Automation     | Gulp
+View Engine                         | Pug
 Front-End                           | Bootstrap
 Styling                             | SASS

 ## :inbox_tray: Installation

-To get started, run:
+To get started, first go to the `gulpfile.js` file and edit the configuration objects, adding your personal information and application build preferences.
+Then, run the setup script from the root directory.

 ```
 npm run setup
 ```

 This will install all required modules, run Gulp task automation, and compile application components.
+It also compiles all Pug templates into their HTML equivalents, with all variables prep-populated with the data entered in `settings`.

 ```bash
 ├──.github